cornishcoder1/the_paper_lounge/README.md

 - add_review.html not found (404 error)
     - When defining the URL path for this page in blog.urls.py and attempting to render, I was presented with a 404 error.
 This was because ‘add-review’ was being treated as the slug expected by the review_detail view.
 I changed the order of the paths, placing the 'add_review' path above the 'ReviewDetail' path in the URL patterns list.
 This fixed the problem and allowed the page to render.

-- Uploaded images not coming through to admin panel (REMOVE)
-    - after uploading an image to the add review form, images were not coming through to the admin panel with the other review form fields for authorisation.
-The image was instead defaulting to the placeholder image.
-To fix this I set the boolean value of 'approved' to True in the Review model.
-Upon testing, reviews still went to admin to be manually published to the site, but any uploaded images were also captured and rendered back to the relevant pages.

 ## Unfixed